MicrosoftLearning/PL-200-Power-Platform-Functional-Consultant/Instructions/Labs/LAB[PL-200]_M03L03_Modify_views.md

 In this task, you will use the Save As feature to create a template for new views.
-An easy way to create views is to create the first one with all the columns you want, then save as the view and change the filter to what the new view needs.
+An easy way to create views is to create the first one with all the columns you want, then **Save As** the view and change the filter to what the new view needs.

 1. Add **Days Remaining** as the last column in the view.